Smissen/py-spy-executable-tutorial/py-spy101/step5.md

 `py-spy record -h`{{exec}}

 And you can of course change `record`{{}} to any of the other commands `dump`{{}} and `top`{{}} here.
-Some of the options you can use that is important are:
+Some of the important options you can use are:

 `--rate`
 This determines how often you are sampling, if you increase this number precision increases but overhead also increases.
 This is set by default to `100`{{}} times per second.